Output planning calculator

 The lumen total should therefore be treated as part of the specification conversation, not the whole answer.

-Use the output figure to select product ranges that can deliver the required package cleanly before fuller design or product review.
+The output figure gives an early product-range check before fuller design or product information.
 Offices may favour panel or linear systems, while retail, hospitality and support spaces may need different optical behaviour.

 Related links include office lighting, linear lighting and product ranges.